-Pre-work and formal education Employer access to talent Life-wide and lifelong learning Support into and between work Strategic priorities rities for and: Widening education access and participation and increasing school achievement at level 3 Supporting businesses to start up, grow and create good jobs - upskilling people in leadership and management Providing support to upskill and reskill in response to economic restructuring (e.g. following Covid-19, Brexit, further digitisation, as net-zero transition intensifies) Supporting unemployed, NEETs and young people into training and employment Connecting people to education and training through transport and digital inclusion Enhancing exposure to role models, work experience, and understanding of various routes into sectors and occupations Capital investment to improve teaching facilities and kit, particularly at FE Focus of increasing level 4+ qualifications on inwork training and progression Improving careers education, information, advice and guidance Supporting Covid recovery, growth and net-zero transition by developing priority skills and responding to acute issues Embedding modern work practices and conditions and improving job quality Increasing employers' engagement and influence on education and training and connecting residents in Fenland to opportunities across the area Increasing work-based learning, particularly apprenticeships, and introducing more accessible formats (e.g. short courses/ online/blended learning) Improving access to careers information, advice and guidance at any age Targeting support for Covid-19 recovery and transitions for displaced workers Providing support for disadvantaged groups to access the labour market Connecting people to work through transport and digital inclusion Acti ons College of West Anglia Wisbech campus development Expand employers engaging with schools and colleges in T Level placements Continue to deliver Growth Works Talent Pledge - linking employers to schools and colleges and enterprise advisers, and providing careers advice Social value contracts - require businesses receiving local funding to do outreach in schools CRF - Start and Grow pre-start up and micro business enterprise skills support for individuals Expand Growth Works in business management and leadership emphasising job design and creation, and skills training for small business leaders Continue delivery of Growth Works Skills Brokerage and Digital Talent Platform and engagement model Rapid response skill gap mapping for recovery/Brexit All Age Careers Advice - bid for National Careers Service contract and UKSPF bid including mentoring programme + Qdos Manor Careers Hubs and market town hubs Direct AEB funding to priority skills needs, use AEB Innovation Fund to pilot new forms of training provision Build on success Form the Model, to support growing skills for the future and Green Jobs Action Plan CRF - Turning Point funded internships and sho courses for work re-entry and digital/management Deliver local ESF projects up to 2023 focused of young people, NEETs, ex-offenders, and further from labour market, and national DWP support Add Work and Health Programme to Growth Work Expand short courses through innovative course design, such as skills bootcamps Additional prog ress measures Increasing proportion of vocational courses age 16- 18 studied at Level 3 Increasing progression rates post-18 into HE and FE towards national levels Increasing number of professional & technical jobs, at least at level 3 Reducing numbers of workers at level 1 and increasing at level 3 Increasing rates of in-work training (provided flexibility at various levels) Falling levels of economic inactivity and UC claiman Increasing investment in connectivity Reducing unsustained destinations after school
+Pre-work and formal education Employer access to talent Life-wide and lifelong learning Support into and between work Strategic priorities rities for and: Widening education access and participation and increasing school achievement at level 3 Supporting businesses to start up, grow and create good jobs - upskilling people in leadership and management Providing support to upskill and reskill in response to economic restructuring (e.g. following Covid-19, Brexit, further digitisation, as net zero transition intensifies) Supporting unemployed, NEETs and young people into training and employment Connecting people to education and training through transport and digital inclusion Enhancing exposure to role models, work experience, and understanding of various routes into sectors and occupations Capital investment to improve teaching facilities and kit, particularly at FE Focus of increasing level 4+ qualifications on inwork training and progression Improving careers education, information, advice and guidance Supporting Covid-19 recovery, growth and net zero transition by developing priority skills and responding to acute issues Embedding modern work practices and conditions and improving job quality Increasing employers' engagement and influence on education and training and connecting residents in Fenland to opportunities across the area Increasing work-based learning, particularly apprenticeships, and introducing more accessible formats (e.g. short courses/ online/blended learning) Ensuring inclusion in continued and community learning and support for disadvantaged people, adults with SEN, care leavers and ex-offenders Improving access to careers information, advice and guidance at any age Targeting support for Covid-19 recovery and transitions for displaced workers Providing support for disadvantaged groups to access the labour market Connecting people to work through transport and digital inclusion Actions College of West Anglia Wisbech campus development Expand employers engaging with schools and colleges in T Level placements Continue to deliver Growth Works Talent Pledge - linking employers to schools and colleges and enterprise advisers, and providing careers advice Social value contracts - require businesses receiving local funding to do outreach in schools CRF - Start and Grow pre-start up and micro business enterprise skills support for individuals Expand Growth Works in business management and leadership emphasising job design and creation, and skills training for small business leaders Continue delivery of Growth Works Skills Brokerage and Digital Talent Platform and engagement model Rapid response skill gap mapping for recovery/Brexit All Age Careers Advice - bringing together careers provision through different contracts with enhanced support Direct AEB funding to priority skills needs, use AEB Innovation Fund to pilot new forms of training provision Green Jobs Action Plan and build on success of Form the Future model, supporting skills for the future CRF - Turning Point funded internships and short courses for work re-entry and digital/management.
+Deliver local ESF projects up to 2023 focused on young people, NEETs, ex-offenders, and furthest from labour market, and national DWP support.
+Add Work and Health Programme to Growth Word.
+Expand short courses through innovative course design, such as skills bootcamps.
+Additional pro gress measures Increasing proportion of vocational courses age 16- 18 studied at level 3 Increasing progression rates post-18 into HE and FE towards national levels Increasing number of professional and technical jobs, at least at level 3 Reducing numbers of workers at level 1 and increasing at level 3 Increasing rates of in-work training (provided flexibility at various levels) Falling levels of economic inactivity and UC claims Increasing investment in connectivity Reducing unsustained destinations after school